kgunel/ICA-RD/README.md

 This study is submitted to SCI journal, and it is under review.
 If used it, please cite as

 Günel, K., Gör, İ., and Tekeli, K. (2020).
-ICA-RD: The Regional Domination Policy for Imperialist Competitive Algorithm - From Imperialism to Internationalism, The software is available on GitHub\footnote{\texttt{ICA-RD} codebase: \url{https://github.com/kgunel/ICA-RD}.}
+ICA-RD: The Regional Domination Policy for Imperialist Competitive Algorithm - From Imperialism to Internationalism, The software is available on GitHub codebase: https://github.com/kgunel/ICA-RD.